SAP/openui5-docs/docs/User_Input_Controls_50143be.md

  -   Tooltip

-Other interactions that need to be announced:-   Expanding\\collapsing the combobox
+Other interactions that need to be announced:

+ -   Expanding\\collapsing the combobox

  -   Value changes that happen without expanding